Pistol Bags

 As you can see the ProTac HL-X’s beam edges out the M600U’s beam distance by 119 meters.

-But let’s take a look at them both with brand new batteries at several different distances.
+But let’s look at them both with brand-new batteries at several different distances.

 Length